phseiff/randungeon/README.md

 `max % of blocks taken up by bubble caves`:

 Before the dungeon is generated, artificial bubble-shaped caves of varying size and interior (water, lava, nothing, lakes, nature etc.) are generated in the dungeon generation area.
-The value of `max % of blocks taken up by bubble caves` determines the maximum percentage of blocks in the generation area that may be made up by air blocks after bubble caves are generated (this includes space taken up by normal mapgen-generated caves).
+The value of `max % of blocks taken up by bubble caves` determines the maximum percentage of previously-not-air (and not liquid) blocks in the generation area that may be replaced with bubble caves after generation is finished.
 Must be an int between 0 and 100 and defaults to 30.

 `light up corridors & caves`: